Karumi/Dividers/README.md

 Dividers [![Build Status](https://travis-ci.org/Karumi/Dividers.svg?branch=master)](https://travis-ci.org/Karumi/Dividers)
 ==================

-Dividers is a Android library to easily create separators for your RecyclerViews.
-It supports a wide range dividers from a simple one that apply all your items to system of selectors to apply different styles to each item.
+Dividers is an Android library to easily create separators for your RecyclerViews.
+It supports a wide range of dividers from simple ones that apply to all your items equally to a system of selectors that apply different styles to each item.

 Screenshots
 -----------